 Moderator: Pamela Hart, Executive Director and Assistant Dean, Center for Animal Law Studies, Lewis & Clark Law School

-Animal law education has exploded in the past thirty years, from less than a handful of animal law courses in 1992, to more than 160 animal law courses at American Bar Association accredited law schools today.
+The fields of animal law education and youth advocacy have exploded in the past thirty years.
+What began as less than a handful of animal law courses in 1992, has grown to more than 160 animal law courses at American Bar Association accredited law schools today.
 While animal law education is still nascent by comparison to other fields, it is, at last, firmly on the map.
 Where do we go from here?
 This panel will discuss innovative approaches to advancing the future of animal law education on a global scale, across a variety of disciplines, through youth advocacy movements, and by integrating animal law education throughout the law school curriculum.

 10:00 – 10:30 a.m.
 PT